ankurD98/sqlzoo-solutions/README.md

 # sqlzoo-solutions
-My solutions to all levels of sqlzoo.
+My solutions to the challenges on http://sqlzoo.net